AltaArts/Gimp_Integration--Prism-Plugin/README.md

 ![AutoLoad](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/assets/86539171/1f0295c3-709d-4937-88fb-3d63d43d779c)

-Then to add the integration, go to the "DCC Apps" -> "Gimp" tab.
-Then click the "add" button and navigate to the folder containing the gimp executable
+To add the integration, go to the "DCC Apps" -> "Gimp" tab.
+Then click the "add" button and navigate to the folder containing the Gimp executable - ie "Gimp-2.10.exe"

 ![Intergration](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/assets/86539171/8c0b64d6-b0c2-44fa-a159-fe7512d9b0c2)

 ## **Usage**
 Prism functions are accessed through the Prism menu in the top bar of Gimp's UI.
 The communication server must be started before Prism functions may be executed.
-This opens a socket port between Prism and the Gimp integrtion only, and no data is communicated outside the local computer.
+This opens a socket port between Prism and the Gimp integration only, and there is no data communicated outside the local computer.
+You can change the socket number in Settings->DCCs->Gimp if needed.

-Default executable:
+If there is more than one version of Gimp installed, it is advisable to set the executable in the "Override" box in the DCC settings.

-Messages / logging:
-Messages can be displayed several ways, with several levels of detail.
-Viewing logfile.
-Changing location.
-Details: Log Only, Minimal, All.
-Messages in lower status bar vs Error console.
+Messages / logging:  Messages can be displayed several ways, with several levels of detail.
+Gimp displays messages through the status bar at the bottom, and the "Error Console".

+INSERT ERROR CONSOLE

+There are three level of message display - but all messages will always be saved in the log.
+With "Log Only", no messages will be displayed in the Gimp UI.
+"Minimal" will display some messages that may be useful to the user such as "Starting Server".
+"All" will display all messages in the UI.
+Depending on how the Gimp UMessages in lower status bar vs Error console.

+INSERT LOG MENU

+The Gimp log may be viewed by opening the directory with the "open Log" button in Settings->DCCs->Gimp.
+The log will update until it reaches the max size limit set in settings, and then will be renamed to "_OLD" with a maximum of those two files.
+The logs are saved in the root directory of the Gimp plugin and you can change the save location in the settings.

 Saving versions:

 Exporting images:

-Socket Port: